anthill/city-core/README.md

 A project to visualize Bordeaux and the CUB in 3D.
 Based on [Open Data](http://data.lacub.fr/data.php?themes=1&layer=344).

+This project is the core of Bordeaux3D.
+It contains the core features:
+* Tools to process the raw data and prepare it for efficient server->client transport
+* Server-side serving the 3D objects (using socket.io currently)
+* index.html file
+* Three.js scene creation
+* Client-side scripts to load the data for the 3D objects and add them to the Three.js scene
+* Client-side API

+Everything else should be features added that interact with the client-side API.
+* Lights
+* Shadows
+* Cameras

 # How to make this all work

 1. Get the 3D data

-Right now the data has to be downloaded via the [dedicated GUI](http://data.lacub.fr/graphic_downloader.php?layer=344&format=76).
+* Right now the 3D data has to be downloaded via the [dedicated GUI](http://data.lacub.fr/graphic_downloader.php?layer=344&format=76).
 Once you have it, put it somewhere.
 It should be a .zip archive named `BATI3D_NT.zip` or equivalent.
+* Altitude data in CSV format can be found in the [CUB data website](http://data.lacub.fr/data.php?themes=1&layer=344) (under "découpage des dalles 3D").
+They should be put under `data/DALLAGE_3D.csv`.

 1. `git clone` the project
 1. `npm install`